dev-labs-bg/sportify/README.md

 # Installation and Environment Setup
 The project can be run without issues on both *nix and Windows (Mac OS X, Ubuntu and Windows with LAMP tested:).
 Step by step guide on how to prepare a 512MB DigitalOcean Ubuntu LAMP 16.04 server in order to set-up the project can be found here.

-The major steps needed to set-up symfony and all the tools (for both development and production):
+The major steps needed to set-up Symfony and all the tools (for both development and production):

 `composer install` - *for a basic install you just need username and password for mysql, all are written to _app/config/parameters.yml_ check here for those the advanced parameters.*
 `npm install` *(if running on a machine with 0.5/1GB RAM add swap)*